slevithan/regex/README.md

 const re = regex('gi')`${pattern(str)}`;
 ```

-If you prefer to call `regex` as a function (rather than using it as a template tag), that requires creating the raw template strings array yourself, as follows:
+If you prefer to call `regex` as a function (rather than using it as a template tag), that requires explicitly providing the raw template strings array, as follows:

 ```js
 import {regex} from 'regex';